0xskar/python/README.md

 Collection of my python scripts from newest to oldest

+### Sheety/OpenAI Workout Tracker (100 days 38)

+Uses Nutritionx to generate a json response with a user inputted sentence (EG: "I went for a walk for 2 kilometers it took 15 minutes"), then uses nutritionx openAI connection to calculate calories burned.
+With this json information it updates your sheety connected google sheet for easy tracking.

 ### Yoga Tracker (100 days 37)

 Simple script that needs to be polished.
 Using Pixe.la API and json to post and put and create graphs to track habits.